-Over the past few years when I believed in the Lord, I persisted in praying and reading theevery day, and always went out to work for the Lord, but I felt that I was still estranged from the Lord.
+Over the past few years when I believed in the Lord, I persisted in praying and reading the Bible every day, and always went out to work for the Lord, but I felt that I was still estranged from the Lord.
 Even when sometimes I prayed or read the Bible, my mind would wander away into other things, being bothered by some trifling matters in my daily life, and then I was incapable of quieting my heart before the Lord at all.
 So after several years, I did not have much understanding of the Lord’s words, nor did I have much growth in my spiritual life.

 Recently, I read some books.
 And only then did I understand that if we want to achieve a result in our spiritual training, the most fundamental lesson to enter is to quiet our heart before God.
 Only by doing so can we receive the moving, enlightenment, and illumination of the Holy Spirit, and then establish a proper relationship with God and enter the right track in our spiritual life.
 Gradually, our spiritual life will have ever greater progress.
 Then what should we do to practice quieting our heart before God?
 I have found some ways of practice from a book.
 Now, I’d like to share them with you.